 We are hoping to speak to people who have participated in Aboriginal tourism to hear about your thoughts and experiences.
 You might be an Indigenous tourism operator, or maybe you have attended a cultural tour, a workshop, an event, a rally or even a museum or art gallery.
 It would be great to speak with you!
 We can meet online, over the phone, or in person in Perth.

 If you are interested in participating or would like any further information, please email email@example.com or phone/message 0458 480 458.

 This project has approval from the Charles Darwin University Human Research Ethics Committee (clearance reference number H19019).

-Through engaging in Aboriginal tourism activities across Western Australia and the Northern Territory and spending time with tourism hosts and their visitors, Nikki is seeking to understand more about the two-way processes of reconciliation.
+Through engaging in Aboriginal tourism activities across Western Australia and the Northern Territory and spending time with tourism hosts and their visitors, Nicole is seeking to understand more about the two-way processes of reconciliation.